subrahmanyaba/SoundSync/README.md

 - Just open tabs that play audio or video (YouTube, Spotify Web, etc.).
 - The currently active tab will stay loud; others are dimmed.
 - Drag the floating **S** button anywhere on the screen.
-- Click the button to **override** and reset volumes back to original.
+- Click the button to **override** and reset volumes back to the original.
 - Click again to **re-enable** SoundSync.

 ---